wesleywj/wesleywj.github.io/_pages/about.md

 ## Welcome!

-I'm a PhD student pursuing a dual-title PhD in Sociology & Gerontology in Purdue University.
+I'm a dual-title PhD student in Sociology & Gerontology at Purdue University.
 I have earlier graduated from the University of Oxford with an MPhil in Sociology & Demography.
 You can find my CV [here](https://drive.google.com/file/d/1s6r-6Mf9gbDxRVyukUaMD_ue6AmeBFWU/view?usp=sharing){:target="_blank"}.

 ## Primary Interests